aparnaadiraju92/Statistical-Analysis-EPL-data-SAS-/Task 5 Interpretation.md

 From the parameter estimates table, the parameter estimates columns are the measure of change in Y, for one-unit change in X.

-Considering the variables for which p is less than alpha, the significant variables are:
+Considering the variables for which p is less than alpha, the significant variables are:  **HTGD, B365RESULTA**

-HTGD, B365RESULTA.

 However, HTGD * B365RESULTA is not a significant factor and that implies there is no interaction effect.